dancher00/quadruped-skateboard-mounting/README.md

 ![Mounting Process](mounting_process.gif)

+## Preliminary

+Please feel free use the Skateboard's model from that repo or from the source with CAD SolidWorks Materials and URDF - [link to skateboard repo](https://github.com/dancher00/skateboard)

 ## Installation

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.